helpfulengineering/devops/documentation/aws-account-and-identity-architecture.md

 **Identities**

 Each project account will have a limited set of IAM roles for people and services.
-Helpful Engineers will use the people roles to access the account and configure resources.
+Helpful engineers will use the people roles to access the account and configure resources.
 Helpful Engineering automation and applications will use service roles to deliver and operate applications.